Lathe: Woodworking

-Woodworking lathes are the oldest variety.
+Woodworking lathes are the oldest variety, apart from pottery wheels.
 All other varieties are descended from these simple lathes.
-An adjustable horizontal metal rail, the tool rest, between the material and the operator accommodates the positioning of shaping tools, which are usually hand-held.
+An adjustable horizontal metal rail, the tool-rest, between the material and the operator accommodates the positioning of shaping tools, which are usually hand-held.
 After shaping, it is common practice to press and slide sandpaper against the still-spinning object to smooth the surface made with the metal shaping tools.
-The tool rest is usually removed during sanding, as it may be unsafe to have the operators hands between it and the spinning wood.
+The tool-rest is usually removed during sanding, as it may be unsafe to have the operators hands between it and the spinning wood.

 Many woodworking lathes can also be used for making bowls and plates.
 The bowl or plate needs only to be held at the bottom by one side of the lathe.
 It is usually attached to a metal face plate attached to the spindle.
 With many lathes, this operation happens on the left side of the headstock, where are no rails and therefore more clearance.
 In this configuration, the piece can be shaped inside and out.
-A specific curved tool rest may be used to support tools while shaping the inside.
+A specific curved tool-rest may be used to support tools while shaping the inside.
 Further detail can be found on the woodturning page.

 Most woodworking lathes are designed to be operated at a speed of between 200 and 1,400 revolutions per minute, with slightly over 1,000 rpm considered optimal for most such work, and with larger workpieces requiring lower speeds.

 Duplicating

-One type of specialized lathe is duplicating or copying lathe also known as Blanchard lathe after its inventor Thomas Blanchard.
+One type of specialized lathe is duplicating or copying lathe.
+Some types of them are known as Blanchard lathe, after Thomas Blanchard.
 This type of lathe was able to create shapes identical to a standard pattern and it revolutionized the process of gun stock making in the 1820s when it was invented.

+The Hermitage Museum, Russia displays the copying lathe for ornamental turning: making medals and guilloche patterns, designed by Andrey Nartov, 1721.